mmccoyd/hillside_dactyl_shield/README.md

 [Releases]() has Gerber and PCBA files for ordering, those are where to start.

-If you want to build directly from the source, a GitHub action creates Gerber and PCBA files using KiBot files in bin/.

 ## Design notes

 - The MCU goes face down.